-We are offering for or sale warrants to p ourchase sha res of Series [] Preferred S Stock of the Company, w hich we refer to as Preferred Wa arrants, at an exercise price equal to \$ per whole share.
-No fractional Preferred d Warrants will b e issued.
-Our cor nmon stock is traded on The NASDAQ Global Select M arket under the symbol "GLAD."
-The e last reported d sale price for r our common stock on ι, was \$ per share.
-The net ass et value per share of our commo on stock at the close of business on , 201 was \$ per share.
-Our p referred stock is traded on [] under the symbol [].
-The last reported sale of o our preferred stock on , 201 was \$ per share.
+We are offering for sale ] Preferred Stock of the Company, which we refer to as Preferred Warrants, at warrants to purchase shares of Series [ per whole share.
+No fractional Preferred Warrants will be issued.
+Our common stock is traded on The NASDAQ Global Select Market under an exercise price equal to \$ the symbol "GLAD."
+The last reported sale price for our common stock on was \$ per share.
+The net asset value per share of our common stock at per share.
+Our preferred stock is traded on [ the close of business on , 201 was \$ ] under the symbol [ ].
+The last reported sale of our , 201 preferred stock on was \$ per share.